joinpursuit/AC_4_Web/units/react/lessons/react_router_1/react_router_1.md

 ### Matching a path and `exact`

 The default matching algorithm for `path`s will match not only complete strings but also partial ones.
-This means that `<Route path="/a" component={MyComponent}/>` will render `MyComponent` if the url is any string that starts with the letter `a`, such as `"about"`.
+This means that `<Route path="/a" component={MyComponent}/>` will render `MyComponent` if the URL is any string that starts with the letter `a`, such as `"about"`.
 This will immediately be problematic in case of the home route `/`, since this will match any other route (all routes start with `/`).
 In our example, we provided the `exact` keyword as a prop to the `Route` for `/` in order to only match if the route is exactly `/`:

 ```jsx
 <Route exact path="/" component={Welcome} />